kju2/buildbulb/README.md

 ./buildbulb
 ```

-Commandline parameters to configure the application are work in progress.
+Command line parameters to configure the application are work in progress.

 ##Dependencies